 EC Broth with MUG

-is used to detect Escherichia coli in water, milk and food.
+It is used to detect Escherichia Coli in water, milk, and food.
 The presence of fluorescence using a long-wave UV light source confirms the presence of Escherichia coli and no further confirmation is required.
 MUG detects anaerogenic strains, which may not be detected in the conventional procedure.
 Lactose is a source of energy.
 Casein peptone provides additional nutrients.
 The mixture of bile salts is inhibiting for gram-positive bacteria, particularly bacilli and fecal streptococci.
 The substrate 4-methylumbelliferyl-b-D-glucuronide is hydrolyzed by an enzyme, b-glucuronidase, possessed by most Escherichia coli and a few strains of Salmonella, Shigella and Yersinia, to produce a fluorescent end product, 4-methylumbelliferone

 Brilliant Green Bile Broth 2%

 It is used to detect Coliforms in water, milk, and other samples.
 BGBB contains two inhibitors of both gram-positive and selected gram-negative organisms, namely, oxgall and brilliant green dye.
 Fermentation is detected by gas production.

 It is used to detect Coliforms and E. Coli.
 EC Broth contains casein peptone as a source of nutrients.
 Lactose provides the carbohydrate fermented by Coliform bacteria and Escherichia Coli.
 In addition, lactose-positive bacteria metabolize lactose with gas formation.
 Gram-positive bacteria are inhibited by the mixture of bile salts.

 - reduces the preparation time in quality control laboratories.